Tier 1 Acute Bacterial Conjunctivitis (ABC) Service

 In order to provide the service, the signed SLA should be returned to the relevant NHSE&I email for East at email@example.com or for West at firstname.lastname@example.org

-2021 PGDs – this PGD covers the whole NHSE&I Midlands Region.
+2022-23 PGDs now released – this PGD covers the whole NHSE&I Midlands Region.

 All pharmacists delivering the service should be familiar with and sign the PGD.